Saturday, March 16, 2019

 O. R. Cummings Collection 2009_2_41_122

 The 33,000-voltage received over the high-tension line was stepped down to 2,300 volts, single-phase, and three-phase, for general light and power distribution and for the railway power which was supplied by a 400-kilowatt motor-generator set.
-In addition, alternating current at 6,600-volts three-phase was transmitted to a substation of 450-kilowatt capacity at Rockland Heights, feeding quarries of the Rockland & Rockport Lime Company.
+In addition, alternating current at 6,600-volts three-phase was transmitted to a substation with a 450-kilowatt capacity at Rockland Heights, feeding quarries of the Rockland & Rockport Lime Company.

 The gas plant of the Rockland, Thomaston, & Camden Street Railway was located on the waterfront at Rockland and supplied that city only.